iMikie/Semantic-UI-Rails/README.md

 ## Adding Semantic-UI to Rails

 By itself, Semantic-UI is a set of CSS/LESS, Javascript/JQuery libraries that you include in your project.
-You use Semantic-UI by writing special (and quite elegant) HTML/CSS and then calling the appropriate Javascript/JQuery routines.
+(You don't need to know LESS to use Semantic-UI).
+You use Semantic-UI by adding some clearly named CSS classes to your HTML tags and when needed calling appropriate Javascript/JQuery routines.
+Let's get started.

 Start with a new or used Rails app.
 I'm using Rails 4.2.3, Ruby 2.1.2, and the [postgres app](http://postgresapp.com/) on a Macintosh.